Privacy Policy

 The push messages may be necessary for the fulfilment of contractual obligations (e.g. technical and organisational information relevant for the use of our online offer) and will otherwise be sent, unless specifically mentioned below, on the basis of user consent.
 Users can change the receipt of push messages at any time using the notification settings of their respective browsers or end devices.

-• Purposes of Processing: Provision of our online services and usability; Web Analytics (e.g. access statistics, recognition of returning visitors); Targeting (e.g. profiling based on interests and behaviour, use of cookies); Conversion tracking (Measurement of the effectiveness of marketing activities); A/B Tests; Marketing.
+- Purposes of processing: Communication; Provision of our online services and usability; Web Analytics (e.g. access statistics, recognition of returning visitors); Targeting (e.g. profiling based on interests and behaviour, use of cookies); Conversion tracking (Measurement of the effectiveness of marketing activities); A/B Tests; Marketing.
 Profiles with user-related information (Creating user profiles).

 Further information on processing methods, procedures and services used: